CBS-HPC/.github/profile/UCloud.md

 ## Get started with UCloud
 All new users in UCloud are awarded a "My Workspace" with 1000 DKK of computing (CPU) resources to the ["DeiC Interactive HPC (SDU)"](https://cloud.sdu.dk/app/providers/detailed/ucloud), as well as 50 GB remote storage.
 You can use these resources to get acquainted with the system, run test jobs, etc.

-["DeiC Interactive HPC (SDU)"](https://cloud.sdu.dk/app/providers/detailed/ucloud) provides broadest ranges of containerized applications such as MATLAB, STATA, RStudio, and JupyterLab through a graphical user interface (GUI).[See all apps](https://docs.cloud.sdu.dk/Apps/type.html).
+["DeiC Interactive HPC (SDU)"](https://cloud.sdu.dk/app/providers/detailed/ucloud) provides broadest ranges of containerized applications such as MATLAB, STATA, RStudio, and JupyterLab through a graphical user interface (GUI).
+[See all apps](https://docs.cloud.sdu.dk/Apps/type.html).

 **The largest machine (64 cores & 384 GB memory) cost 5.49kr/H so a 1000 DKK this provide approx. 182 hours of inital run time.**